Ox Hill Battlefield Park

 Ox Hill Battlefield Park is a site in Fairfax, Virginia, where the Battle of Ox Hill (Union name Battle of Chantilly) was fought during the American Civil War.
 It was the only major battle of the war fought in Fairfax County.
 The battlefield is now a public park adjacent to suburban developments and the Fairfax Towne Center shopping center, and is maintained by the Fairfax County Park Authority.

 The most prominent feature is a pair of monuments to the two Union generals killed during the battle, Isaac Stevens and Philip Kearny.
 Stevens was fatally shot within the area of the present-day park while Kearny was killed just to the west.
-There are also two Virginia historical markers placed near the park entrance commemorating the battle and aftermath.
+There are also two Virginia historical markers placed near the park entrance commemorating the battle and its aftermath.

 The park is located at 4134 West Ox Road, in Fair Lakes near Route 50, on the corner of West Ox Road (State Route 608) and Monument Drive (which was presumably named for the Kearny and Stevens memorial).
 It is only 4.8 acres, about 1.5% of the roughly 300 acre where the battle was fought.
 The rest of the battlefield has been developed with apartments, office buildings, and similar urban construction.
 Nevertheless, the remaining plot does hold important portions of the battle area.